mahmutovicr/Projects/Currency Converter/README.md

 </div>

 <div align="center">
-Convert currencies instantly with real-time exchange rates from around the world.
+A web app that converts currencies using live exchange rates from around the world.
 </div>

 ## Live Demo